-You're going to want a VA or IPS screen, a refresh rate above the 60Hz baseline, and preferably some form of frame-syncing capability, whether that's G-Sync or FreeSync.
-You also have to make the decision about whether you want to go really big with one of the best gaming TVs instead.
-They might take up a load of space, but larger screen sizes will have you feeling much more immersed.
+In most cases, you're going to want a VA or IPS panel, with a refresh rate above 60Hz, and some form of frame-syncing capability—either G-Sync or FreeSync.
+You also need to decide whether to up-size with one of the best gaming TVs instead, for deeper immersion.
+If you have space, that is.

 Best 4K monitors for gaming

 4K gaming is a premium endeavor.
 You need a colossal amount of rendering power to hit decent frame rates at such a high resolution.
 But if you're rocking a top-shelf graphics card, like the GeForce RTX 3080, then this dream can finally be a reality.

 The LG UltraGear is the first 4K Nano IPS 1ms gaming monitor capable of properly showing off your next-gen GPU.
 This 4K 27-inch HDR monitor has a 144Hz refresh rate and 1ms response time—wild for a 4K monitor.
 What is most impressive about this LG is the Nano IPS tech that offers a wider color gamut and stellar viewing angles.